titzer/virgil/doc/tutorial/Matches.md

 ## Matching on ADTs ##

-Virgil allows match statements to pattern-match on values of an abstract datatype.
+Virgil allows match statements to pattern-match on values of an algebraic datatype.
 We use a syntax that mirrors the declaration of the ADT and allows us to bind to the parameters of each case of the ADT.
 Match statements on ADTs are checked to be exhaustive: i.e. they must cover every case of the ADT, even if just by defining a default case.

 ```
 type A {